jebediah47/galactica-bot-docs/docs/intro.md

   - Linux distribution that uses glibc **or**:
   - A pc that runs Windows™ 10 at least **or**
   - Any OS which supports Docker™
+  <sup>*Note that you don't need any dependencies to run the bot with Docker, just the Docker software</sup>
 ## Links for the prerequisites

   - #### Node.js: https://nodejs.org/en/download/